sarzoblanca/Survivorship_Bias_CJS/README.md

 ## Functions

-There are three functions to implement the above mentioned models:
+There are three functions to implement the above mentioned models (all in the R file: R_Functions):

 1) cSB.cjs.Mh -> for Mh model
 2) cSB.cjs.Mah -> for Mah model